Ian2020/monica_reminder/README.md

 NOSEND=true ./monica_reminder
 ```

-To ensure daily reminders schedule a cron job in the container and
+To ensure you get daily reminders schedule a cron job in the container and
 restart/reload cron.
 I am using supervisord so can simply kill the `busybox
 cron` process as it will be restarted automatically by supervisord: